asreview/asreview/docs/source/installation.rst

 Mount local volume
 ~~~~~~~~~~~~~~~~~~

-To mount the container to your local project folder (or any other local folder), the `-v` flag can be used in the following way.
-Adjust path-to-your-folder to your local folder.
-When a project folder is specified, ASReview LAB will store and load all its projects from this folder.
-Note that multiple containers can access the same folder.
+To mount the container to your local project folder (or any other local
+folder), the `-v` flag can be used.
+To do so, adjust path-to-your-folder to
+your local folder.
+When a project folder is specified, ASReview LAB will store
+and load all its projects from this folder.
+Note that multiple containers can
+access the same folder.

 .. code:: bash